david-garcia-garcia/windowscontainers/servercore2022/readme.md

 Because the entry point to this image is a powershell script, the minimum memory footprint for this image is **about 80Mb** (doing nothing).
 That is what powershell.exe plus some other windows services will need.

 In terms of CPU usage, the actual consumption might vary depending on the type of CPU.
-On a [Standard_D2S_V3](https://learn.microsoft.com/es-es/azure/virtual-machines/dv3-dsv3-series) which has one of the most basic CPU available on Azure (after the Burstable Series), you get about 30 milli-VCpu when Event Log forwarding is enabled from within Powershell (SBS_GETEVENTLOG), or 5 milli-VCPU if no log forwarding is in place.
+On a [Standard_D2S_V3](https://learn.microsoft.com/es-es/azure/virtual-machines/dv3-dsv3-series) which has one of the most basic CPU available on Azure (after the Burstable Series) you get about 5 milli-VCPU.

-To avoid the INIT scripts impacting the entry point memory footprint, you can make the initialization logic run asynchronously  (SBS_INITASYNC).
-It can happen that these initialization scripts will load libraries like dbatools that have a noticeable memory footprint, if run synchronously this memory is not freed and retained by the entry point.
+To avoid the INIT scripts impacting the entry point memory footprint, you can make the initialization logic run asynchronously  with the environment variable SBS_INITASYNC.
+It can happen that these initialization scripts will load libraries like dbatools that have a noticeable memory footprint: if run synchronously this memory is not freed and will be retained by the entry point.

 ## OpenSSH

 The image comes with the OpenSSH server Windows Feature enabled and configured to use passwords.
 The service is disabled **by default** and should only be enabled for diagnostics or troubleshooting.

-To access your container using SSH
+To access your container using SSH:

 ```powershell
 Set-Service -Name ssh-agent -StartupType Manual;